anushkadoshi21/Drift-Detector/README.md

 > reality.
 This is the `terraform plan -refresh-only` notion of drift.

 > **A note on AI assistance.** This README, along with many of the inline code
-> comments, was drafted with the help of an AI assistant, and AI was used as a
+> comments, some code for dashboard UI was drafted with the help of an AI assistant, and AI was used as a
 > thinking partner while working through the architecture and debugging.
 All design
 > decisions, the implementation, and the choices about what to build (and what to
 > scope out) are the author's own.
 The AI-assisted documentation is intended to make